 There are a few limitations to importing a workbook into Power BI Desktop:

-- External connections to SQL Server Analysis Services tabular models: In Excel 2013, it's possible to create a connection to SQL Server Analysis Services tabular models and create Power View reports on top of these models without the need to import the data.
+- External connections to SQL Server Analysis Services tabular models: In Excel 2013, it's possible to create a connection to SQL Server Analysis Services tabular models without the need to import the data.
 This type of connection is currently not supported as part of importing Excel workbooks into Power BI Desktop.
 As a workaround, you must recreate these external connections in Power BI Desktop.

 - Hierarchies: This type of data model object is currently not supported in Power BI Desktop.
 As such, hierarchies are skipped as part of importing an Excel workbook into Power BI Desktop.

 - Binary data columns: This type of data model column is currently not supported in Power BI Desktop.
 Binary data columns are removed from the resulting table in Power BI Desktop.

 - Named Ranges using From Table in Power Query, or using Excel.CurrentWorkbook in M: Importing this named range data into Power BI Desktop isn't currently supported, but it's a planned update.
 Currently, these named ranges are loaded into Power BI Desktop as a connection to the external Excel workbook.

 - PowerPivot to SSRS: PowerPivot external connections to SQL Server Reporting Services (SSRS) aren't currently supported, because that data source isn't currently available in Power BI Desktop.